Virginia Car Shipping: 2026 Costs & Routes

 Professional auto transport service for Virginia moves

 Virginia has specific vehicle registration requirements that differ from many states.
 When shipping a car to Virginia, you'll need to register it within 30 days of arrival.
-Virginia requires emissions testing for most vehicles, with the state following federal EPA standards [Virginia DMV].
-The emissions inspection is mandatory before registration and must be completed at an authorized testing facility.
-Window tinting regulations in Virginia also matter for auto transport—the state allows tinting on rear windows and the rear windshield, but front side windows must allow at least 50% light transmission [Virginia Code 46.2-1052].
+The Virginia DMV requires proof of ownership, a valid ID, and proof of insurance.
+If you're relocating to Virginia, note that the state uses a point-based inspection system rather than traditional emissions testing in most areas, though Northern Virginia follows federal standards [Virginia DMV].
+Window tinting is allowed but cannot exceed 50% light transmission on front windows, and rear windows must allow at least 35% light through [Virginia Code § 46.2-1052].

 FREQUENTLY ASKED QUESTIONS